AG Refugee and Migrant Health

 • Outpatient Clinic for Victims of Torture and War, University Hospital Zurich

-• Swiss Hospitals for Equity network
+• Swiss Health Network for Equity

 Third-party funding